 To prepare for bedtime, I cannot waste my time eating protein and veggies for dinner.
-Instead I have to carb-load on pasta and breads to give my body the energy it’s going to need.
+Instead, I have to carb-load on pasta and bread to give my body the energy it’s going to need.
 After all, I once walked 101 floors just going up and down our staircase at bedtime as I was trying to use the Nanny’s ineffective brilliant method of carrying your child back to their bed as many times as it takes.
 Of course, I actually fell asleep on the stairs before my toddler did, but not before climbing as high as the Empire State building in floors.
 Take that marathon training.

 2. You have to hydrate.

 If you go into a run thirsty, you’re doomed.
-Your body has to be hydrated in order for it to function at its best.
+Your body has to be hydrated for it to function at its best.
 And bedtime is no different.
 I brew a pot of coffee starting at 6:45 pm.
 Then I chug it like its liquid gold until I see the clock strike 7:30 pm.
 Then it’s go time.
 There’s no other way my body can give its all unless I am properly hydrated (and caffeinated).